Tony Agresta, VP of Marketing at Nearmap was recently asked to discuss the use of aerial maps for site location analysis. Here are his responses.

 How is the shopping center industry applying aerial maps?

 High resolution aerial maps add clear definition to each step of the lifecycle.
-Organizations that apply this technology build confidence with their customers, win more business and optimize resources.
+Organisations that apply this technology build confidence with their customers, win more business and optimise resources.
 In addition, location content applications with high definition imagery inside guide these consumers on their journey.

 When you consider an end-to-end project lifecycle in retail or shopping centers, it includes site location analysis, proposal development, planning and measurement, collaboration with an ecosystem of partners including architects and designers, construction, maintenance and possibly expansion when the center is modified.

 Professionals in this industry should consider aerial mapping as a “location content storefront” with instant access to current visuals of single properties, large panoramas or anything in between.
 It’s this showcase of aerial photography, and the historical archive that goes with it, that organizations visualise to see top-down views and oblique perspectives that show height and dimension.
 Because everyone in the ecosystem sees the exact same imagery, users multiple their efforts and work more efficiently.

 What’s the science behind aerial maps and how do users gain access?

 Instead of relying on satellite imagery that lacks precision, aerial maps are captured using special camera systems mounted in the bellies of planes.
 Flight patterns are well-planned and automated.
 Imagery is captured and processed using pre-built services that leverage massive data pipes that allow for any volume.
 Because the entire process – capture, manage and delivery – is streamlined, the aerial imagery is online within days of the flights.

 Often, users simply launch the Nearmap MapBrowser from their desktop, search for a location using an address, city or place, and then navigate, zoom, measure and export the image for use in presentations and proposals.
 In other words, access is instant and can be adopted by many people.